Oumalicious/CharacterReviewerApp/README.md

 There are 3 unique assets of this app: double layered multiple choice, retesting wrong characters/question, and portability.

 # Double layered
+There are 3 things to learning a foreign language: the foreign word(s) itself, its pronounciation, and its translaion the native tongue.
+There are